JamesFranc/Chattr/README.md

 [1]
 ```

+To test this solution:
+- open up two separate browser windows
+- navigate each one to http://localhost:8080/
+- Select a different user in each window
+- Send messages
+- 🎉

 ## Troubleshooting tips

 If any errors are present feel free to create an issue and it will get addressed in a reasonable amount of time